GoldPepperika/goldpepperika.github.io.Old/README.md

-# OmnipresentEchoes.github.io
+# starinko.github.io

-This is OmnipresentEchoes/OmniEchoes's personal "website".
+This is starinko's personal website.